- Main Menu

 - Sub Menu

-Graduate Student Research Assistantships at the Yale Center for British Art and the Yale University Art Gallery are designed to provide Yale doctoral students, in their second through sixth year, with the opportunity to work as part of an intellectual team on a major scholarly project at one of the museums.
-These research positions enhance the educational experiences provided by academic course work and teaching fellowships at Yale, allowing students to extend their range of academic specialism and expertise, and to augment research skills by direct contact with objects in the collections.
-Students also gain in-depth knowledge of the intellectual and logistical aspects of exhibition preparation and other professional skills, although the positions are not restricted to those students who wish to pursue a museum career.
+Graduate Student Research Assistantships (GRAs) at the Yale Center for British Art and the Yale University Art Gallery are designed to provide Yale University doctoral students, in their second through sixth year, the opportunity to work as part of an intellectual team on a major scholarly project at one of the museums.
+These research positions enhance the educational experiences provided by academic course work and teaching assistantships at the university, allowing students to extend their range of academic specializations and expertise, and to augment research skills by direct contact with objects in the collections.
+For further information, contact Research (firstname.lastname@example.org | +1 203 432 2824).

-Graduate Student Research Assistantships at the Yale Center for British Art are open to graduate students in all disciplines, while those at the Yale Art Gallery are restricted to students specializing in History of Art.
+Graduate Student Research Assistantships at the Yale Center for British Art are open to PhD graduate students in all disciplines, while those at the Yale University Art Gallery are restricted to students specializing in History of Art.
 The number of assistantships offered may vary each year.

 The GRA stipend for 2019–20 is equivalent to the stipend for Yale teaching fellows, which is $11,925.00 per semester in 2019.

 No positions beyond those described here can be financed at full stipend level or counted in lieu of teaching requirements.
 If a student holds a university fellowship, the research assistantship replaces the fellowship for the year in which the student holds the position.